wemake-services/wemake-python-styleguide/docs/pages/usage/integrations/github-actions.rst

 Good news: we ship pre-built Github Action with this project.

-You can use it from the Github Marketplace:
+You can use it from the `Github Marketplace <https://github.com/marketplace/actions/wemake-python-styleguide>`_:

 .. code:: yaml